 Go to the doctor, but call first

-Use the bus, domestic flights or public transportation
+Use town buses, domestic flights or public transport

 Go for a drive

 Stay at a youth hostel

 Exemptions from double testing and quarantine are passengers who:

 Arrive from Greenland and have not stayed outside Greenland for the past 14 days.